feblehober123/GETWatchBot2/README.md

 Installation
 ------------

-Experience has shown that I may not always be able to keep the GETWatchBot online, so I have tried to simplify some things to enable other people to be able to run the bot when I cannot, as long as they have the OAuth keys for twitter (ask the owners of @GETWatch).
+~~Experience has shown that I may not always be able to I no longer keep the GETWatchBot online, so I have tried to simplify some things to enable other people to be able to run the bot when I cannot, as long as they have the OAuth keys for twitter (ask the owners of @GETWatch).~~
+@GETWatch no longer exists.
+If you really do want to run the GETWatchBot simply ask.

 The GETWatchBot uses the external libraries tweepy and requests.
 You can install them with